HCL-TECH-SOFTWARE/connections-doc/source/admin/secure/t_secure_with_tam-spnego.md

     -   The password never expires
     For example, if you create an account for A User, where the Active Directory domain is isamspnego.example.com, the user identity is auser@isamspnego.example.com.

 2. Map a Kerberos principal to an Active Directory user.
 Map the service principal name to the account that you created in Step 1 by running the ktpass command on the domain controller.
-Use the ISAM server through which users access Connections as the instance in the service principal name.
+Use the ISVA server through which users access Connections as the instance in the service principal name.

     1. Run the following ktpass command: